GenericMappingTools/gmt/doc_modern/rst/source/GMT_Datasets.rst

 the first time they are referenced.
 Also note that the 3 and 1 arc second grids only extend to latitudes ±60˚.
 The SRTM tiles are only valid over land.
 However, when these grids are accessed as @earth_relief_01s or @earth_relief_03s we will automatically upsample the
-@earth_relief_15s grid to fill in the missing ocean values.
-If you just want the original land-only SRTM tiles you may use @srtm_relief_03s or @srtm_relief_01s instead.
+@earth_relief_15s grid to fill in the missing ocean values (but only if the region includes oceanic areas).
+If you just want the original land-only
+SRTM tiles you may use @srtm_relief_03s or @srtm_relief_01s instead.
 All grids are gridline-registered.

 The dimensions above reflect the number of nodes covered by the global grids and the sizes are